 For the most current information about NCAA academic eligibility requirements, consult the NCAA Student-Athletes website.

 Before an athlete can play a sport or receive an athletic scholarship at a Division I or II college, he/she must meet the specific academic criteria as set forth by the NCAA.
-Students must have at least a 2.0 GPA (based on a 4.0 scale) in 16 core courses.
+Students must have at least a 2.3 GPA (based on a 4.0 scale) in 16 core courses.
 A student must also achieve a minimum combined sum score on the ACT/SAT, depending upon the student’s GPA.
-To be eligible at a Division I school, the student with a minimum GPA will need a higher test score and the student with a minimum test score will need a higher GPA, based upon the Test Score Sliding Scale.

 Students must take specific courses in order to meet NCAA eligibility requirements.
 These include a certain number of college preparatory English, science, social studies, and math courses with at least one year of algebra and geometry.
-Because the NCAA has such specific requirements, and because these requirements can be confusing, it is very important that athletes meet with their guidance counselors and coaches in the ninth grade to obtain information on all of the NCAA requirements.
+Because the NCAA has such specific requirements, it is very important that athletes meet with their counselors and coaches in the ninth grade to obtain information on all of the NCAA requirements.
 At this time, athletes also need to make certain that their ECAP’s include courses that will satisfy NCAA requirements.

 Athletes should take the ACT or the SAT no later than the spring of their junior year in order to have time to retake them if necessary.
 Athletes also need to complete the registration process with the NCAA Eligibility Center at the beginning of their junior year.